MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-nva-architecture.md

 ## Architecture diagrams

-An NVA can be deployed to a DMZ in many different architectures.
+An NVA can be deployed to a perimeter network in many different architectures.
 For example, the following figure illustrates the use of a single NVA for ingress.

 ![A screenshot of a social media post Description automatically generated](./media/iaas-architecture-nva-architecture/image1.png)